 Whether it’s leaked emails or sensitive information incorrectly accessed, it’s important to remember that data breaches can occur from the inside as well as via external threats.

-Microsoft Office 365 Data Loss Prevention (DLP) is an in-built policy and security feature of the Office 365 Security and Compliance Center and Exchange which helps businesses secure their corporate (and customer) data and ensure proper access, restrictions and governance is set.
+Microsoft 365 Data Loss Prevention (DLP) is an in-built policy and security feature of the Microsoft 365 Security and Compliance Center and Exchange which helps businesses secure their corporate (and customer) data and ensure proper access, restrictions and governance is set.

-While many companies have Office 365, MODEX has spoken with many customers who remain unfamiliar or otherwise underutilise the capabilities of O365 DLP readily available to them.
+While many companies have Microsoft 365, MODEX has spoken with many customers who remain unfamiliar or otherwise underutilise the capabilities of M365 DLP readily available to them.

 System administrators can use the straightforward tool (with plenty of supporting walkthrough documentation), to define policies that automatically classify data under specific categories (customer, confidential, highly sensitive), limit certain data from being shared via email or messaging applications; set up notifications for users when policies are potentially about to be violated, and most importantly, set a user’s access to data based on their set permissions.